Ladyzhyn: Early history

 The land Ladyzhyn is located on has been inhabited for at least 1,700 years.
 Excavations in the nearby villages of Kharpachka and Kysliak have revealed gold coins dated to the 3rd Century during the reign of Roman emperor Severus Alexander.

 In the 10th century, Prince Vladimir the Great built fortresses in Ladyzhyn along the river to protect his possessions from the nomadic peoples, such as the Khazars, Pechenegs, and Polovtsians.
 The 13th-century prince Daniel of Galicia built more fortifications upon the rivers in the region.

 The Grand Duchy of Lithuania expanded its territory in the 14th century by annexing principalities in Ukraine, opposed to the Tatars' subjugation of the area.
-In 1363, the Lithuanian grand duke Algirdas, with the support of Polish and Ruthenian troops, defeated the Tatar horde, and the cities of Ladyzhyn and Bratslav were burned.
+In 1363, the Grand Duke of Lithuania Algirdas, supported by Polish and Ruthenian troops, defeated the Tatar horde, and the cities of Ladyzhyn and Bratslav were burned.

 In the 16th century, Ladyzhyn was a wooden fortress city of the Bratslav Voivodeship, surrounded by a thirty-meter dirt rampart.
 The remains of the rampart are still preserved in the city center.

+The Batih massacre happened near Ladyzhyn in 1652.

 In 1670, Ladyzhyn was under control of Hetman Petro Doroshenko, whose administration was not kind to Poles.
 In response, Jan Sobieski sent an army in 1671 and occupied the city.
 In 1672, Petro Doroshenko, supported by Turkish troops, recaptured the city, but in 1673, Left-Bank Hetman Ivan Samoylovych took the city from him, and left 5,000 Cossacks to guard the fortress.
 Doroshenko again asked Turks to help him recapture the city, and Sultan Mehmed IV sent a detachment with his son Oslam Giray.
 Colonel Murashko defeated the Turks and captured Oslam, and executed his troops.

 Four years later, Mehmed re-entered the city with an army of 70,000 troops to avenge his son's death.
 Over the course of two weeks, Murashko fended off 11 attacks, but was wounded and taken prisoner.
 By sultan's order, the residents of Ladyzhyn were slaughtered, and the city was razed.